Certora/gambit/README.md

 For using the other command line arguments, run `cargo gambit-help`.

 ### Developers
+We are happy to accept contributions to Gambit!
+A few tips:
+- VSCode is a good IDE for Rust development.
 - `cargo build`, `cargo fmt`, `cargo clippy` before pushing.

 ### Credits